Some German Shepherds might show signs of being a lot more timid or scared than the average dog.

 It is possible your German Shepherd may have experienced mistreatment or a traumatic event before it came into your life.

-You should always ask the right questions, obtain the right information about and meet your GSD before receiving it from a breeder, rescue or adoption center.
+You should always ask the right questions, obtain the right information about and meet your GSD before receiving it from a breeder, rescue or adoption centre.

-If you cannot correct unnatural behavior caused out of being scared, you may need to take it to a professional trainer.
+If you cannot correct unnatural behavior through positive reinforcement training, you may need to take it to a professional trainer.

 In some severe cases, you may need to see an animal psychologist to assess whether your GSD can co-exist with humans and other animals.

-How Can You Tell if Your German Shepherd is Unnaturally Scared?
+How Can You Tell if Your German Shepherd is Unnaturally Scared – Warning Signs?

-Signs that indicate your German Shepherd is experiencing unnatural fear are:
+Signs that indicate your German Shepherd is experiencing unnatural fear might be:

-- Other submissive displays like cowering or showing its belly
+Other submissive displays like cowering away from humans and animals, or showing its belly

 It is not uncommon for an unnaturally scared German Shepherd to display these traits before acting out aggressively or violently in an effort to protect itself.

-My German Shepherd Dog Is Scared Of Everything, What Can I Do?
+My German Shepherd Dog Is Scared Of Everything … What Can I Do About It?

 If you mingle your GSD with people and animals (especially other dogs) often, your GSD will have a better idea of what is not acceptable behavior or a threat when it does arise.